vicmay/jwt.tcl/README.md

 ## License

-This package is provided under the same license as the TCL HTTP/2 server project.
+This package is provided under "The Unlicense" license.